So let’s laugh more!

 Someone working in the street level Pizza Parlor brought Skoshi down the stairs to the parking lot.

 It turns out a door was propped open to the Pizza Parlor.
-My friend had looked in the door, but saw it had a steep flight of stairs.
-Knowing that every night I practically had to lift my old dog’s tail end up to help him up the stairs, my friend never thought that Skoshi would have climbed such a long flight of stairs.
+My first husband had looked in the door, but saw it had a steep flight of stairs.
+Knowing that every night I practically had to lift my old dog’s tail end up to help him up the stairs, my first husband never thought that Skoshi would have climbed such a long flight of stairs.

 Apparently the smell of fresh pizza was too enticing to resist.